 In fact, I’m not alone in this.
 The father to this guitar was used by Don Everly, Buddy Holly, Elvis Presley and Emmylou Harris.

-Since this is the new generation.
-However, the Epiphone EJ-220SCE gives you all of the complex sound and beauty of the historic guitar at a much more affordable price tag.
-And with a modern electrical pick up system so that your sound can be amplified as far and as wide as you want the dancing to go.
+Since this is the new generation, however, the Epiphone EJ-220SCE gives you all of the complex sound and beauty of the historic guitar at a much more affordable price tag and with a modern electrical pick up system so that your sound can be amplified as far and as wide as you want the dancing to go.
 History reborn.

-Let Your Fingers Dance – The Epiphone EJ-220SCE acoustic guitar has a 25.5 inch playing scale with 14 open frets and the cutaway for extra fret access.
-It also features a Rosewood fingerboard and Pearl crown inlays.
+Let Your Fingers Dance - The Epiphone EJ-220SCE acoustic guitar has a 25.5 inch playing scale with 14 open frets and the cutaway for extra fret access.
+It also features a Rosewood fingerboard with Pearl crown inlays.

 In addition to this it has Epiphone’s custom sloped Dovewing headstock with gold screws and diecast gold Grover tuners.
 Gorgeous style to flaunt onstage.

 The ej200 style Epiphone acoustic guitar is quite easily one of the most recognizable and famous guitars of America and across the world.
-It offers a deep and powerful projection that dominates the stage and drew in thousands over the radio.
+It offers a deep, powerful projection that dominates the stage and drew in thousands over the radio.
 The Epiphone EJ-220SCE has a sound projection above and beyond any other acoustic guitar on the market.

 The guitar features a solid Spruce top with a select Maple back and a beautiful classical rosewood moustache-style bridge.
 The Maplewood body produces a clear crisp complex sound while the spruce provides robust projection.